 Evan Nesterak is the Co-founder of The Psych Report, a nonprofit online behavioral science news magazine.
 Evan earned his BA from Swarthmore College in 2009, where he studied psychology and statistics.
 While working with Barry Schwartz, Evan developed an interest in applying psychology to social, economic, and political issues.
 Recently, he researched character development with Angela Duckworth at the University of Pennsylvania.
 Currently, he is the Project Director for the Mindset Assessment Project, which aims to understand and facilitate youth development through sports.
 (Email: firstname.lastname@example.org)

-Nandi serves as the Policy Analyst in the Mayor's Office of Policy and Legislation.
+Nandi serves as the Policy and Digital Content Manager in the Mayor's Office of Policy and Legislation.
 Prior to the administration, Nandi worked as a staffer on Mayor James F. Kenney's successful general election campaign.
 Prior to that, Nandi worked to organize and mobilize community members in North Philadelphia in the capacity of a Field Fellow for President Obama's 2012 re-election campaign while studying at Temple University.
 Nandi currently supports the work of the Policy office by conducting qualitative and quantitative research to better inform policy priorities.
 In her role, Nandi has the opportunity to analyze policy trends from other cities and evaluate feasible options for Philadelphia.

 Susanne Schwarz is currently pursuing a Ph.D. in Political Science at the Department of Politics at Princeton University, with a substantive focus on political behavior and psychology.
 Susanne holds a Master in Public Policy from the Harvard Kennedy School, where she was recognized as a McCloy Fellow, and a B.A. in Political Science from Freie Universität Berlin.
 In the past, she worked as a consultant for the Gender and Development Group at the World Bank, and interned with the German Development Cooperation (GIZ), the European Union Delegation to the United States, and the European Parliament.
 (Email: email@example.com)